gowithfloat/Float.Tincan.QueuedLRS/readme.md

 The `QueuedLRS` is an LRS queue for holding or batching statements before passing onto another `ILRS` implementation (e.g. `RemoteLRS`).
 Statements are queued locally until the target LRS confirms successful receipt of the statements.
 Any queued statements are also written to disk so that the queue can persist across sessions.

 The queue will store statements indefinitely until the queue has been flushed.
 At that point, a batch of statements will be forwarded to the target LRS.
 If the statements were successfully received, then those statements are removed from the local queue.
 If an error occurs, those statements will be kept in the queue and sent again later.

 `QueuedLRS` is a great option for a mobile application looking to store statements offline and send to an LRS when an internet connection is available.

 ## Building

+First you must restore the nuget libraries

+     dotnet restore

 This project can be built using [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) or [Cake](https://cakebuild.net/).
 It is recommended that you build this project by invoking the bootstrap script: